Deep Policy Iteration with Integer Programming for Inventory Management: Introduction

 \item Finally, we open source our supply chain environment as a Python library to allow researchers to easily implement and benchmark PARL and other state-of-the-art RL methods in various supply chain settings.
-Our proposed library is modular and allows for researchers to design supply chains networks with varying complexity (multi-echelon, dual sourcing), size (number of retailers and warehouses) and reward structure (back order and lost sales settings).
+Our proposed library is modular and allows researchers to design supply chain networks with varying complexity (multi-echelon, dual sourcing), size (number of retailers and warehouses), and different reward structures.
 While our objective is similar to \cite{hubbs2020or}, we focus on inventory management problems specifically and provide more flexibility in the network design.
-We believe this library will make RL algorithms more accessible to the OR and inventory management community and spur future research in developing practical and near-optimal algorithms for inventory management problems.
+We believe this library will make RL algorithms more accessible to the OR and inventory management community and spur future research in developing practical and near-optimal algorithms for inventory management problems. \end{itemize}